JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/4-monitoring-and-controlling-process-group.md

 ## Variance, Change, and Communication

 When variance is detected, the team analyzes root causes and considers options: corrective action, preventive action, or accepting the variance with rationale.
 Approved changes are incorporated through **formal updates** to the plan and baselines; status and decisions are communicated to the right stakeholders with clarity and timeliness.
 This discipline prevents silent scope creep and preserves trust.
+If proper planning took place, most variance will be anticipated and a contingency plan in place to account for it and course correct with minimal disruption to the project.

 ### Example in Practice

-During development, a regulatory update adds a reporting field.
-The team logs a **change request**, analyzes schedule and cost impacts, and the CCB approves the change with a minor slip in schedule.
-The plan and baselines are updated; communications are sent to sponsors and end users; downstream tasks are resequenced.
-By following integrated change control, the project stays transparent and in control.
+In CMPA 3302, Monitoring & Controlling is me checking my weekly work against the rubric to confirm I’m on track for full marks.
+After Executing produces drafts—such as new category pages or interlinks—I compare each deliverable against the assignment’s rubric and the requirements laid out in the module overview.
+If something is missing (e.g., a page without three heading levels, an absent image, or a broken wikilink), that’s a variance.

+I then apply corrective actions: fixing the structure, adding missing elements, or revising the content until it matches expectations.
+Just like integrated change control, these adjustments are deliberate—each revision updates my work breakdown flow without introducing accidental scope creep.
+Each commit on GitHub is part of the Monitoring & Controlling process which ensures that changes are logged, and before I submit, every requirement is validated, the site functions correctly, and I have clear evidence for a 100% rubric score.

 ---